 This course features the roles and responsibilities of psychologists according to the laws and ethical principles governing all modalities of practice, including consultation, teaching, psychotherapy, psycho education, research, and supervision.
 Particular emphasis will be given to the APA Guidelines and Principles, family law, and stautes covering mental health practice for psychologists in California, and legal mandates pertaining to behavioral health services involving children and adults.
 Specific focus will be on the ethical and legal implications of practice in diverse communities.

 Students will review the clinical and research literature on three approaches to treatment of mental health problems.
-Major theories and approaches in the humanistic, psychodynamic, and interpersonal traditions of psychological treatment will be examined, as well as the empirical support for such interventions.
+Major theories and approaches in the humanistic, psychodynamic, and interpersonal traditions of psychological treatment will be examined, as well as the evidence-based support for such interventions.
 Cultural factors and application of these interventions with diverse communities will be examined.